SanjanaSankpal/Sales-Analysis-Dashboard-Excel/README.md

 📊 Sales Performance Dashboard – Excel (Macro-Enabled) 📌 Project Overview

-This project showcases an interactive Sales Performance Dashboard built using Microsoft Excel to analyze sales data for the year 2023.
+Built an interactive Sales Performance Dashboard using Microsoft Excel to analyze sales data for the year 2023.

-The dashboard transforms raw sales data into actionable business insights through:
+Transformed raw sales data into actionable business insights using:

 Dynamic KPI cards